 As we are situated in Pretoria and have access to all Embassies and Government departments in South Africa’s Capital City, we can expedite:

-- Authentication– The document will be sent to Department of International Relations and Co-operation (DIRCO).
+- Authentication– The document will be sent to the Department of International Relations and Co-operation (DIRCO).
 Once approved, a Certificate of Authentication will be attached to the document.

 - Legalisation– Then, your document will be sent to the UAE Embassy in Pretoria, where they’ll add a Certificate of Legalisation to the front page.

 Finally, your document will be returned to Police Clear and attested before being sent back to you (or anywhere else you might need), safe and sound.